Movement and Bulk

 Bulk and Movement

-Because your base move is impaired by bulk, and because all of your other movement rates are derived from your base move, it is critical that you always know how much bulk your character is carrying, and what your bulk factor is.
+Because your Base Move is impaired by bulk, and because all of your other movement rates are derived from your Base Move, it is critical that you always know how much bulk your character is carrying, and what your Bulk Factor is.

 Bulk and Combat

 In combat, you will probably want to be able to move as freely as possible.
 Therefore you should keep track of how all of your gear and equipment is packed, and what you need to drop when combat begins in order to free yourself for battle.
-The Mythmaster Character Sheet supports sections for personal items, weapons and armour, as well as backpacks, satchels, scroll tubes, potion belts, quivers, and a money belt, making it easy for you to keep track of what you're carrying and what you've dropped.
+The Mythmaster Character Tool supports sections for personal items, weapons and armour, as well as backpacks, satchels, scroll tubes, potion belts, quivers, and a money belt, making it easy for you to keep track of what you're carrying and what you've dropped.

 Bulk and Skills

-In addition to impacting your base move, a large number of skills are also affected by your bulk factor.
-For skills that are so affected, you always roll them at a penalty equal to your bulk factor, which is a significant limitation.
+In addition to impacting your Base Move, a large number of skills are also affected by your Bulk Factor.
+For skills that are so affected, you always roll them at a penalty equal to your Bulk Factor, which is a significant limitation.
 Skills affected by bulk include: Acrobatics, Athletics, Climbing, Dancing, Distance Running, Escape, Legerdemain, Pickpocket, Reposition, Sneaking, Sport, Swimming, Vanish and Wall Run.

 Bulk and Bodies